riverita16/Scaly-Steals/README.md

-# CEN3031-Project
+# Scaly Steals
-Craigslist for fellow Gators.
+Better and more secure alternative to Craigslist and Facebook Marketplace for fellow Gators.

 ## Functionality
 - Communication between users (Chat)